Skip to main content

 Changes

-We will revise this policy when our practices or tooling change materially.
+We will revise this policy when our practices change materially.
 Continued use after updates means you accept the revised page.

 Contact

-Questions about this policy or your information: reach out through Get involved or email the team via mailto.
+Questions about this policy or your information: reach out through Get involved, or use the privacy question form below.